Kwameoduro/SecurityTestingWithZAP/README.md

-# Swag Labs Security Project
+# Swag Labs Security Testing With ZAP

 This project is about the security testing of a mobile application.
 The application under test is [Swag Labs](https://www.saucedemo.com/), an e-commerce site.